levirogalla/backup-photos/README.md

 ## Workflow

-1. Export photos from Apple Photos to the configured export directory
+1. Export photos and videos from Apple Photos to the configured export directory
 2. Run `backup-photos full` to:
-   - Backup photos to the backup directory
+   - Backup photos and videos to the backup directory
-   - Import photos to Immich
+   - Import media to Immich
    - Compare files to ensure everything was properly imported
 3. Run `backup-photos clear --force` to clear the export directory after verifying the backup